Text: Stewart, Calculus, Early Transcendentals, Seventh Edition

 Student activities include creating logically ordered, clearly written solutions to problems, and communicating with the instructor and their peers during lecture by asking and responding to questions and discussion in lecture.

-Prerequisite and degree relevance:The minimum required score on the ALEKS placement exam.
+Prerequisite and degree relevance:An appropriate score on the mathematics placement exam..
 Only one of the following may be counted: M403K, M408C, M408K, M408N.

 Calculus is offered in two equivalent sequences: a two-semester sequence, M 408C/408D, which is recommended only for students who score at least 600 on the mathematics Level I or IC Test, and a three-semester sequence, M 408K/408L/408M.